eduardocholuck/cloud_types_classification/README.md

 * **Number of parameters**: 6976

-During training, loss values were monitored across epochs for traing and validation (Figure 3), as you can see below.
+During training, loss values were monitored across epochs for training and validation (Figure 3), as you can see below.
 Furthermore, a confusion matrix was computed to evaluate model performance.

 ![figure3](images/cnn2_losses.png)